LAMENESS IN HORSES

 Consult your vet.
 He will probably prescribe pain killers such as ‘Bute’ and anti-inflammatories.
 Most drugs, however, have unwelcome side effects if used for two long and may damage the bowel lining, liver and stop the body’s healing mechanism from working well enough; and side effects may not be very easy to spot at first.
 Although soothing alternatives based on devils claw may help limit the use of drugs they do raise stomach acid levels somewhat and take a long time to produce results.
 There are, however, many other quick and effective solutions.

-To continue your examination of this complicated subject please send an email to email@example.com headed ‘Lameness’ with your full name and postal address for an 8-page FREE leaflet entitled ‘Lameness Made Easy’ and you can review vets comments on the website www.freevetadvice.co.uk .
+To continue your examination of this complicated subject please send for the FREE leaflet entitled LAMENESS MADE EASY and revue our vets comments on the website www.freevetadvice.co.uk .

 Other horse related pages on Hints and Things